 PGME registration FAQs.

-Registration with postgraduate medical education requires a full immunization record and mask fit testing to be completed and signed by a clinic, health centre, or health care professional other than yourself.
+Registration with postgraduate medical education at the University of Toronto requires a full immunization record and mask fit testing to be completed and signed by a clinic, health centre, or health care professional other than yourself.
 New trainees will have three months to acquire their mask fit test at the hospital of their first rotation.

-If a workplace injury occurs, please inform your supervisor and contact Occupational Health and Safety at your site.
+If a workplace injury occurs, please inform your supervisor and contact UHN Health Services at your site.

-Scrubs and pager forms must be picked up at The Michener Institute of Education at UHN Medical Education Office:
+Scrubs and pager forms must be picked up at The UHN Medical Education Office:

 Key resources such as the PGME orientation manual, an overview of PGME and Life at UofT can be found at